-However, these veins shouldn’t be mistaken for varicose veins – the twisted, dilated veins that can become painful, uncomfortable and even dangerous if left untreated.
+The veins shouldn’t be mistaken for varicose veins – the twisted, dilated veins that can become painful, uncomfortable and even dangerous if left untreated.
 Varicose veins also tend to make an appearance when you’re older, have a history of obesity or during pregnancy.

 Unsure which type of vein condition you have?
 Try our Vein Self-Assessment Tool, or read: Varicose Veins vs Spider Veins – Recognising the difference.

 Although they’re quite different, spider veins and varicose veins share a common underlying cause: a condition called venous insufficiency.
 Anytime there’s increased pressure on your blood vessels, they have to work extra hard to move blood through your circulatory system.

 To better understand spider veins, or thread veins, it’s useful to know how the circulatory system functions.
 Arteries carry blood away from the heart and veins return it back.
 To prevent blood from flowing backward, veins have a one-way valve system that ensures blood flows in one direction only.